Capital-News-Service/mlb-walkups/README.md

 # mlb-walkups
 Analysis of 2017 MLB Walk up songs

-The php file interacts with multiple csv files container players walkup information and based off that uses the spotify API to add the songs id, album, and musical statistics
+The php file interacts with multiple csv files containing players walkup information and based off that uses the Spotify API to add the songs id, album, and musical statistics

 The CNS Article is here
 http://cnsmaryland.org/2017/10/31/major-league-baseball-players-prefer-hip-hop-songs-to-get-pumped-up/